rondlite/reaction-docs/website/versioned_docs/version-v1.9.0/media.md

 original_id: media
 ---

-`MediaGallery` and `MediaItem` are components used for displaying media from the `Media` [FileCollection](https://github.com/reactioncommerce/reaction-file-collections), which is backed by the `MediaRecords` collection. `MediaUploader` is used for uploading and inserting `Media` files and records.
+`MediaGallery` and `MediaItem` are components used for displaying media from the `Media` [FileCollection], which is backed by the `MediaRecords` collection. `MediaUploader` is used for uploading and inserting `Media` files and records.

 ## MediaGallery